 Here is the gap that defined the entire tool landscape until recently: virtually no existing tool category was built to address all three of these signals together.
 Most tools were built for traditional SEO.
 The ones that added “AI” to their marketing largely didn’t rebuild their core.

-The Content Tool Landscape: Six Categories That Already Existed
+The Content Tool Landscape: An Honest Map of Six Existing Categories

 Here is an honest map of what each tool category does — and equally important, what it does not do.